johnson1401/BTL/Readme.md

 ## **VI.Prerequisites**

 All dependencies (for Windows only)2 are in bin, include, lib folders.
+U will see an .exe file there.
-C, C++ SDL2, SDL2 image, SDL2 mixer, SDL2 ttf.
+Make sure to put all the resources of the game (font, image, sound, sdl files) and open the .exe file to play game.
 You may need to install g++ mingw on your computer to run it.